Mmajko03/CS549-Final-Project---Group-2/README.md

 To access the code, follow this path: Materials -> titanic -> titanic-project-calculating-survival-rate.ipynb

+In the titanic folder:

   test.csv -> holds the testing data

   train.csv -> holds the training data

   gender_submission.csv -> holds data for the genders of the passenegers

   submission.csv -> holds the data for who survived and who did not, denoted by 0's (didn't survive) and 1's     (survived)

   Titanic Description.pdf -> desribes the problem as outlined by Kaggle.com

   results.png -> image showing the accuracy of the data produced from the logistic regression algorithm.
 The     accuracy of the data was recieved from Kaggle.com when submission.csv was submitted to the competition